 Recruitment needs both the candidates and the company to be equally interested in each other.
 John Vlastelica, the Managing Director of Recruiting Toolbox, recommends leveraging the interest and passion of your respective candidate pool to trigger more attractive messaging.

 Assuming that your candidates will rush to you can turn out to be delusional, especially if you are doing nothing to be seen.
-Modern recruitment needs companies to keep a tab on what social sites their ideal candidates use, what communities they participate in the most, and what kind of technology they are interested in.
-By monitoring and collecting these data on recruitment automation software, companies can then line up a more relevant conversation with these candidates with the help of marketing automation.
+Modern recruitment marketing automation needs companies to keep a tab on what social sites their ideal candidates use, what communities they participate in the most, and what kind of technology they are interested in.
+By monitoring and collecting these data on recruitment automation software, companies can then line up a more relevant conversation with these candidates with the help of marketing automation examples.

 Why does a company need to worry about a candidate’s preferences when in such situations companies have the upper hand?